-The proposed minor variance application seeks zoning relief from two (2) RV1 zoning regulations.
+The proposed minor variance application seeks zoning relief from one (1) RV1 zone regulation.
 The relief is required to facilitate the approval of the concurrent severance approval (B2/2020P).

 A pre-consult was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on September 6, 2018 to discuss the subject applications.